<?xml version="1.0" encoding="utf-8" ?>

 <list-item>

-interoperability is asserted by design; no large, heterogeneous,
+asserted by design; no large, heterogeneous, multi-source corpus

 </list-item>